winning-DevOps-Project/ie-bank-infra-2024/README.md

 | Key Vault           | Name: `devopps-kv-prod` <br>SKU: Standard <br>Purpose: Store secrets and keys securely |
 | Azure Log Analytics | Name: `devopps-law-prod` <br>SKU: PerGB2018 <br>Purpose: Centralized logging |
 | Azure Application Insights | Name: `devopps-insights-prod` <br>Purpose: Monitor backend and frontend telemetry metrics | -->

+### Infrastructure Release Strategy

+Our release strategy for the DevOpps Bank Infrastructure is designed to ensure seamless, automated, and secure deployment across multiple environments (Development, UAT, and Production).
+The following aspects describe our release strategy:

+#### Infrastructure as Code (IaC)
+The infrastructure is defined and managed using Bicep templates, ensuring consistent deployments and easy scalability.
+The main.bicep file orchestrates the deployment of resources, while modular templates located in the modules directory encapsulate reusable configurations for components such as the Key Vault, Azure Container Registry, Database Infrastructure, etc.

+#### CI/CD Pipeline
+Deployment workflows are automated using GitHub Actions enabling continuous integration and delivery of infrastructure changes.
+In particular, a workflow called "ie-bank-infra.yml" is ran upon different actions.
+When pushing to any branch, the build and deploy to development jobs are ran, while deployment to UAT is only done upon a pull request.
+Finally, deployment to Production is done after a pull request is merged successfully, following all the requirements imposed to do so, like a code review, passing the necessary tests, etc.

+#### Environment-Specific Configurations
+Parameter files located in the parameters directory allow environment-specific customizations for Development, UAT, and Production environments.
+This separation ensures that deployments are tailored to the specific requirements of each environment without modifying the core infrastructure templates.

+This means that we can scale our environments endlessly by just creating different parameter files with new conditions for new deployment settings.

+#### Testing and Validation
+The CI/CD pipeline created involves unit testing as well as linting.
+The workflow has a linting step integrated, which is used to guarantee that the main.bicep file is correctly structured.
+Also, a separate "kv-test.yml" is executed upon the actions previously mentioned, going through a dry run of the Key Vault deployment to ensure everything is working correctly.

+It is also important to highlight that the deployment steps (Development and UAT) also serve as tests before deploying to production.

 ## Cyber-Security